Installing the

 Designed for Issue 93 of the Build the 1961 Jaguar E-Type by Agora Models.

-Please take the time to read and follow these instructions carefully.
+Please read and follow these instructions carefully.

 This modification contains sensitive electronics.